andychiare/blog/_posts/xxxx-xx-xx-developing-web-apps-with-asp-dot-net-core-2-dot-0-and-react-part-3.markdown

 - *Roles* are collections of permissions.
 For example, we can define a role for administrators that have the permissions to read the list of books and to add a new book to the list.

-So, you can select the *Permissions* section in *Authorization Extension* and click the *Create Permission* button.
+So, click the *Authorization Extension* shown in the *Installed Extensions* tab and a new window will be opened.
+Here, select the *Permissions* section and then click the *Create Permission* button in the upper right corner.
 You will be prompted to provide data defining the permission, as shown below:

 ![./xxx-images/create-permission.png](./xxx-images/create-permission.png)